Less is More: Improving LLM Alignment via Preference Data Selection: Experiments

 \paragraph{Implementation and Evaluation.} For DPO training, we follow \citep{rafailov2024direct} and use a fixed value of $\beta=0.1$, except for \textbf{TL;DR} where $\beta=0.5$.
 We run each training for two epochs, with a learning rate of $5\times10^{-7}$, and a $0.1$ warmup ratio.
 Following \citep{rafailov2024direct}, we evaluate the models using 400 randomly sampled test sets from the validation/test pools of the \textbf{TL;DR} and \textbf{HH} datasets, separately.
 For models trained on \textbf{UltraFeedback}, we employ AlpacaEval and AlpacaEval 2.0 \citep{li2023alpacaeval} as our evaluation benchmark, which consists of 805 diverse questions.\footnote{They use the same set of questions, and differ in their reference response generation: AlpacaEval uses Text-Davinci-003 \citep{ye2023comprehensive}, whereas AlpacaEval 2.0 employs GPT4-1106-preview} As the ground truth oracle is unavailable, we employ GPT-4 as a proxy for human judgment across three distinct settings: summarization, helpful or harmless completion, and single-turn dialogue.
 We utilized a fixed decoding temperature ($T=0.7$) for all model generation in the experiments.
 More details are presented in Appendix \ref{app:data}.

 \paragraph{Baselines.} For the offline data selection setting, we compare our method with three types of methods: (1) \textbf{Random}, a simple yet effective strategy in many domains (e.g., Instruction tuning \citep{xia2024less}), (2) \textbf{IFD} \citep{li2023quantity} (i.e., exponential form of the Point-wise Mutual Information), which measures semantic overlap.
 We use the difference in IFD scores between chosen and rejected responses for preference data selection.
 (3) \textbf{External/Implicit Margin (M-Ex/Im)} computes the gap between chosen and rejected responses using either external reward models or implicit DPO rewards.
 For (2) and (3), we segment the data into \textbf{P} (most positive pairs), \textbf{Z} (close to zero pairs), and \textbf{N} (most negative pairs) subsets according to margin values.
 Specifically, previous work \citep{wu2024beta} posits that "hard" preference pairs (where chosen and rejected samples are highly similar) are more beneficial for training, and we use the \textbf{IFD-Z} to quantify this scheme and call it \textbf{Low-Gap}.
 For the iterative DPO setting, we compare our approach against the standard online iterative DPO baseline established by \citep{xiong2024iterative,dong2024rlhf} and run for three rounds, each using 20k prompts sampled from \textbf{UltraFeedback}.
+We provide source code of our paper in https://github.com/xiangtanshi/DPO-Data-Selection.